 The sensual N°5

-N°5 Eau de Parfum shares an olfactory signature with the Parfum.
+N°5 Eau de Parfum shares its olfactory signature with the iconic original.

-In 1921, Gabrielle Chanel decided to create a fragrance unlike any other:
+In 1921, Coco Chanel decided to create a fragrance unlike any other.

 "A woman's perfume with the scent of a woman."

-To fulfill her request, perfumer Ernest Beaux broke with the traditional codes of perfumery and presented her with an olfactory revolution.
+To fulfil her request, perfumer Ernest Beaux broke with the traditional codes of perfumery and presented her with an olfactory revolution.

-Mademoiselle gave the scent a name like a code.
+Gabrielle Chanel gave it a name like a code.

-In 1986, Jacques Polge, CHANEL Master Perfumer since 1978, reinterpreted his predecessor's olfactory signature to create an even more generous version of N°5: the Eau de Parfum.
+In 1986, Jacques Polge, CHANEL nose since 1978, reinterpreted his predecessor's olfactory score to create an even more generous version of N°5: the Eau de Parfum.

-To house N°5, Mademoiselle chose a simple laboratory bottle.
+To house N°5, Gabrielle Chanel chose a simple laboratory bottle.
 A minimalist design that would highlight the fragrance.

-The stopper, cut like a diamond, was inspired by the shape of the Place Vendôme in Paris.
-The lines of the now iconic classic bottle have remained virtually unchanged since its creation.
+Its stopper, cut like a diamond, was inspired by the shape of Place Vendôme in Paris.
+The lines of the now-iconic bottle have remained practically unchanged since its creation.